 Humidity will affect the comfort of your home/property year round, and indoor humidity management for every season will increase thermal comfort.
 Simply put, thermal comfort is the feeling when someone is not too hot or too cold.1 Many people associate thermal comfort directly with air temperature, but there are a variety of factors to consider including movement, clothing, and personal preference.
 ASHRAE 55 defines comfort as “combinations of indoor space environment and personal factors that will produce thermal environmental conditions acceptable to 80 percent or more of the occupants within a space.”2 Since thermal comfort is subjective, personal expectations have the largest effect on comfort.

 People have an ideal range of temperature and humidity in which they feel most comfortable.
 Proper dehumidification during summer months, will allow the indoor temperature setting to be raised which will directly offset the cost of energy consumed to remove moisture; indoor air feels cooler with less humidity.
 For comfortable indoor humidity during the summer months, interior relative humidity should never exceed 60%.
 (See Figure 1, below) It is still important to maintain RH during cooler months because cold air holds less moisture before it becomes saturated.
 This means in winter months the interior relative humidity should be kept as low as possible, but always above 30%.

-Supplemental dehumidification will compliment the capabilities of any cooling system to keep humidity levels consistent and help prevent mold.
-In 2012 Innovative Dehumidifier Systems designed a hands-free dehumidifier to resolve the problems associated with high humidity in multi-family apartments.
-Since creation the benefits have been applied to a range of properties including residential developments, student housing, military homes, senior living, hotels, historic buildings, luxury condominiums, and more.
-The wall dehumidification unit will efficiently remove up to 25 pints of moisture per day for spaces up to 1500 square feet.
-The ENERGY STAR® Certified IW25-4 IN Wall Dehumidifier / On Wall Dehumidifier includes a lock-out control system; a digital RH control is concealed behind a tamper-proof cover, eliminating tenant’s control of dehumidification.
+Supplemental dehumidification will compliment the capabilities of any cooling system to keep indoor humidity levels consistent.
+In 2012 Innovative Dehumidifier Systems designed a hands-free dehumidifier to help resolve the problems associated with high humidity in multi-family apartments.
+Since creation, the benefits have been applied to a range of properties including student housing, military homes, senior living, hotels, historic buildings, luxury condominiums, and more.
+The wall mounted dehumidifier can remove up to 29.5 pints of moisture per day in smaller spaces.
+IW25 IN Wall Dehumidifier/On Wall Dehumidifier includes a lock-out control system; a digital RH control is concealed behind a tamper-proof cover, eliminating tenant’s control of dehumidification.
 Innovative Dehumidifier Systems offers hands-free indoor humidity management, with hands-on customer service.